Wiseblood (Corrosion of Conformity album): Reception

 Wiseblood received a mixed-to-positive review from AllMusic writer Stephen Thomas Erlewine, who gave the album four stars out of five.
 He described Wiseblood as the "closest Corrosion of Conformity have gotten to old-school heavy metal, yet their fondness for industrial soundbites and thrash-metal keeps the group sounding contemporary."
 However, Erlewine stated that it "doesn't have half the hooks of its predecessor, which means it sounds great while its playing, but it disappears into the abyss once it's finished."

 Despite receiving mixed reviews, Wiseblood peaked at number 104 on the Billboard 200; this was the band's highest position on the chart for 22 years, until No Cross No Crown, which peaked at number 67.
 It also peaked at number two on the Heatseekers chart.
 However, it only spent two weeks on the US Billboard 200.

 One of the album's singles, "Drowning in a Daydream", peaked at number 27 on the Mainstream Rock chart.

+The "Drowning in a Daydream" single includes a cover of Creedence Clearwater Revival's "Fortunate Son".

+The "King of the Rotten" single includes a cover of Black Flag's "I've Heard It Before".